The Best Tabletop Fire Pits Tested in 2023

 Our Top Picks

-In the product reviews ahead, we outline the construction of each fire pit, share performance details from our tests, and relate any concerns that shoppers should be aware of before purchasing.
-Follow along and find out if one of our favorites may be the best tabletop fire pit to spruce up your patio or dining table.
+In the product reviews ahead, we outline the construction of each fire pit, share performance details from our tests, and relate any concerns that shoppers will want to be aware of before purchasing.
+Find out if one of our favorites may be the best tabletop fire pit to spruce up your patio or dining table.

 Best Overall